 It is also helpful to submit the reproductive tract of any female bear taken.
 The reproductive tract provides valuable information on the number and frequency of cubs born annually in Oregon and is a critical part of ODFW’s black bear population monitoring.

-Separate from the check-in requirement, all hunters who purchased a 2019 spring bear tag are required to report their hunt results or by phone (1-866-947-6339) no later than Jan.
-31, 2020.
-Reporting is required even for those that did not hunt or were unsuccessful.
+All hunters who purchase a 2020 spring bear tag are required to report their hunt results online or by phone (1-866-947-6339) no later than Jan.
+31, 2021.
+Reporting is required even for those who did not hunt or were unsuccessful.
 ODFW uses this information to determine harvest and effort and set future hunting regulations.

 Damage information indicates that bears are distributed throughout Saddle Mt Unit, but in higher densities in the western half of the unit.
 Bear densities remain low in the Scappoose Unit, when compared to other wildlife management units in the Coast Range.
 To find bears, hunters need to concentrate their scouting and hunting efforts early in the season near food sources like skunk cabbage (typically found along riparian zones and wet bottomlands) and grass patches found on south and southwest facing slopes.
 Bear activity should improve towards the middle or the end of the season, depending on the weather patterns.